geospace-code/h5fortran/README.md

 * scalar (0-D)
 * 1-D ..
 7-D

-as well as **character (string)**
+as well as **character (string)**.

-HDF5 **attributes** are also supported for read/write with type character, int32, real32, real64.
+* HDF5 **attributes** are also supported for read/write with type character, int32, real32, real64.

-**Array slicing on read and write** is supported, that is, reading or writing part of a disk HDF5 array into a variable matching the slice shape.
+* **Array slicing on read and write** is supported, that is, reading or writing part of a disk HDF5 array into a variable matching the slice shape.

-Mismatched datatypes are coerced as per standard Fortran rules.
+* Mismatched datatypes are coerced as per standard Fortran rules.
 For example, reading a float HDF5 variable into an integer Fortran variable:  42.3 => 42
+* Zlib (deflate) compression / decompression

 Tested on systems with HDF5 1.8, 1.10 and 1.12 including: